cran/biscale/README.md

 three-by-three palettes.
 Other options are `"equal"`, `"fisher"`, and `"jenks"`.
 These are specified with the optional `style` argument.
-The `dim` argument is used to adjust whether a two-by-two and three-by-three tables of classes is returned
+The `dim` argument is used to adjust whether a two-by-two and three-by-three tables of classes is returned.

 Once breaks are created, we can use `bi_scale_fill()` as part of our `ggplot()` call: